 Cook the pork, stirring occasionally, for another 3-5 minutes, or until the liquid has almost completely evaporated.

 - Tacos: We love using shredded pork carnitas in tacos.
-You can use soft or hard shell tacos or even try lettuce wraps.
+You can use corn tortillas, soft flour tortillas or hard shell tacos or even try lettuce wraps.

 - Quesadillas: My kids go crazy for quesadillas and I like adding meat for protein.
 This pork carnitas works nicely and adds a ton of flavor.

-- Rice Bowls: I personally love rice bowls.
-I use either brown rice or cilantro rice and load on my favorite toppings.
+- Rice Bowls: I personally love a burrito bowl.
+I use either brown rice or mexican rice, the carnitas, salsa, jalapenos, guacamole and beans.

 - Burritos: Burritos are always a great option when you are looking for ways to use carnitas meat.